prajapati-satyam/Nginx_Learning/README.md

 Go with **Nginx** for tradition and power.
 Go with **Caddy** for comfort and modern vibes.

-> 🌟 Happy Hosting! 🌐
+> 🌟 Happy Hosting!
+> 🌐 Happy Learning!